Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 There is another thing to consider about having appointments late in the day.
 There is not enough time left in the day for labs and test results to be made because technicians and other staff members clock out around 5 p.m.
 Therefore, lab work, x-rays, and other test results are put on hold until the next day.

-The Best and the Worst Times
+Best and Worst Times

 The Seattle Times not only reveals the best time of day for a doctor’s appointment, but it also indicates the worst time.
 The best time of day for a doctor's appointment is early in the morning or right after lunch.
 Those are the times before the doctor gets too far behind with other patients or paperwork.
 The worst times of day for an appointment are between 11 a.m. and noon and between 4 and 5 p.m.

 The best days for a doctor's appointment are Tuesday, Wednesday, and Thursday.
 The worst days for a routine doctor's appointment are Mondays and Fridays.
-Doctors' offices are filled on Mondays with patients who were sick the last weekend.
+Doctors' offices are filled on Mondays with patients who got sick over the last weekend.
 People visit the doctor on Fridays so they will feel better over the upcoming weekend.

 The best time to call your doctor's office with a question is between 9 a.m. and noon, or between 1 and 4 p.m.
 The worst time to call with a question is the first thing in the morning or late in the day.